Shuttle/shuttle-esb/extensions-sql-server.md

     />
 ```

-In addition to this there is also a RabbitMQ specific section (defaults specified here):
+In addition to this there is also a Sql Server specific section (defaults specified here):

 ```xml
 <configuration>